 So how do thermochromic inks work?
 Well, in general one aspect of a molecule that makes it colored at all is an extended conjugated pi-system.
 A pi-bond absorbs light.
 A single pi-bond absorbs light in the UV spectrum.
 As the pi-system extends further and further, the wavelength of light absorbed becomes longer and longer, until extended pi-systems begin to absorb light in the visible spectrum – and the molecule becomes colored (see figure).
 A molecule will typically absorb one wavelength of light better than others, and this wavelength of maximum absorption is designated λmax (read “lambda max”).
-Lycopene is red because its λmax is in the blue region.
-It absorbs light in the blue region and reflects light in the red region and thus appears red.
-If one were to disrupt an extended conjugated system in the middle of the pi-system, the extended pi-system would be severely shortened, and the molecule would (potentially) become colorless.
+Lycopene is red because its λmax is in the green/blue region.
+It absorbs light in the green/blue region and reflects light in the red region and thus appears red.
+If one were to disrupt an extended conjugated system in the middle of the pi-system, the extended pi-system would be severely shortened λmax would decrease, and the molecule would (potentially) become colorless.
 So most widely used thermochromic inks contain an extended conjugated pi-system that is easily interrupted.

 The prototypical thermochromic ink is crystal violet lactone.
 When the pH is high, the lactone interrupts the conjugation that would otherwise extend through all three aromatic rings.
 When the pH is low, the lactone becomes protonated, and the lactone opens to the carboxylic acid, leaving a tertiary, benzylic carbocation behind.
 This carbocation allows the conjugation to extend throughout all three aromatic rings.
 With the conjugation extended, λmax increases into the visible region, and the leuco dye appears, well, violet colored.